Byron/btank/src/md/about_tank.md

 + different 'pipeline configurations' allow to do sandboxes/local testing.
 If configuration is linked up with git, it's actually maintainable.
 + can be started from existing pipelines, such that tank is clean enough not to do much on import.
 It relies on a `tk` singleton.
 + The code does a lot of error checking, especially when reading external files, which are unreliable by definition.
+- **sinful** As a python 2 application, it doesn't properly deal with unicode strings.
+They are better not passed to anything that does type checking, as these usually compare by string, not using isinstance.
+In short, python 2/3 application will have to be very careful when using the API.
+However, this issue is more of a problem of python 2 code, than tank per se.

 ## `tank` commandline tool